 Freedom.
 What does it mean?
 According to the Dictionary app on my Mac, "freedom" is the following:

 So what does Freedom mean in regards to a relationship?
 Some might hear this word and automatically think of open or multiple-partner relationships, but that's not what I think of.
-There is a certain ignominy brought forth when we dare use Freedom in regards to our relationships, as if the word heralds a particular insouciant capriciousness that allows one or both partners to let their hearts and bodies wander down any and every path they cross.
+There is a certain shame brought forth when we dare use Freedom in regards to our relationships, as if the word allows one or both partners to let their hearts and bodies wander down any and every path they cross.

 I dated someone, multiple people now that I think of it, who used my desire for Freedom against me on a regular basis.
 When he (the most recent one I'm referring to) got angry with me, he would say "Go be free", as if to remind me that being with him was a penitentiary and that the only appropriate place where I had the right to act, speak or think as I wanted without hindrance was outside of the relationship.
 In his eyes, I should have chosen him 100% of the time over myself, my friends, my family, my career, my goals, my hobbies, especially the hobbies that didn't include him.
 In this relationship, I could not have him and have Freedom simultaneously.